 Carpal Tunnel Release

 Now broadly speaking, a carpal tunnel release surgery can be performed in two ways: one in an open way, and one in an endoscopic way.
 Each of those general techniques have several subcategories as to how it can be performed.
-Today, we'll be performing it using an open technique - specifically the mini-open technique - but as we go through the procedure, I'll show you some of the variations in terms of the approach and techniques and nuances.
-Also during the surgery, I'll sh - show you some tips and perils and pitfalls in terms of how to manage carpal tunnel release intraoperatively.
+Today, we'll be performing it using an open technique - specifically, the mini-open technique, but as we go through the procedure, I'll show you some of the variations in terms of the approach, and techniques, and nuances.
+Also during the surgery, I'll sh - show you some tips and perils and pitfalls in terms of how to manage carpal tunnel release intra-operatively.

 We are going to start with a carpal tunnel release.
 So a carpal tunnel release involves placing an incision directly over the - the carpal tunnel as well when you're doing an open technique.
-So there's a couple ways to tell where to place the incision; you've got three broad ways you can tell.
+So, there's a couple ways to tell where to place the incision - you've got three broad ways you can tell.
 First is by placing the incision directly in line with the third web space, so the incision goes about like so.
-Another way is to use the ring finger and - and see if it lines up.
-Now I find this technique to be a little bit less sensitive because some people rotate a lot, but it's a common technique people say is to bring the ring finger down and where it hits the palm is where the distal extent of the transverse carpal ligament is.
+Another way is to use the ring finger and see if it lines up.
+Now I find this technique to be a little bit less sensitive because some people rotate a lot, but it's a common technique people say is to bring the ring finger down, and where it hits the palm is where the distal extent of the transverse carpal ligament is.
 I'm not so sure about that, but it's a - it's a common technique.
-Another is to use the palmaris longus if it's evident in line with that.
+Another is to use the palmaris longus if it's evident - in line with that.
 And the third thing is if they have a good inner thenar valley, you can use that.
 I think - I find the most reliable one is just using the third web space, like so, from about there to there.

-So the mini open technique is about a 1 inch or two centimeter incision at the base of palm, like so.
-Now if you're doing an extensile release, your incision will go a little bit further proximal and distal; you'll go across the wrist crease and oblique angle and go forward as well.
-But again, we're going to be doing what's called the mini open technique.
-Now if you're doing endoscopic technique, there's typically an incision placed at the wrist crease and, depending on your technique, a second one distal to the transverse carpal ligament, but again, we'll - we'll - we'll proceed with the mini open technique.
-So this is just a small incision, and we take this through the subcutaneous tissue.
+So the mini-open technique is about a 1-in or 2-cm incision at the base of palm, like so.
+Now if you're doing an extensile release, your incision will go a little bit further proximal and distal, you'll go across the wrist crease, at an oblique angle, and go forward as well.
+But again, we're going to be doing what's called the mini-open technique.
+Now, if you're doing an endoscopic technique, there's typically an incision placed at the wrist crease, and, depending on your technique, a second one distal to the transverse carpal ligament, but again, we'll - proceed with the mini-open technique.

-So I'm going to - I'll place the self retainer here to show us some of that.
+So I'm going to - I'll place the self-retainer here to show us some of that.
 So I'm still just going through the superficial tissue.
-Now you may have noticed on this patient that she's hollowed-out right here - that's called thenar atrophy - so that tells me right away that she has fairly advanced disease.
+Now you may have noticed, on this patient that she's hollowed-out right here.
+That's called thenar atrophy.
+So that tells me right away that she has fairly advanced disease.